 The candidate does not become a taxable resident after earning the citizenship.
 Only after living for six months in Malta is the applicant required to pay tax in Malta.
-Meanwhile. the applicant is not liable to pay any tax on worldwide income or foreign capital profits or any of their worldwide income.
+Meanwhile, tax payments are not liable to be made by the applicant on foreign capital profits or any of their worldwide income.

 Investing In Malta

-Malta is well known in the world of business and commerce.
-Despite, being the smallest EU Member State, Malta has proved to be one of Europe’s fastest-growing marketplaces on the continent.
-The country has earned an impressive reputation as one of the best destinations to pursue business opportunities and prospects, with the help of competitive tax management and a well-developed legal system as well as having a highly-skilled workforce that speaks fluent English.
+Malta is well known for playing a key role in the commerce and business industries.
+Despite being the smallest EU Member State, Malta has proved to be amongst the fastest-growing marketplaces on the continent.
+The country has earned an impressive reputation as one of the best destinations to pursue business opportunities and prospects, with the help of competitive tax management and a stable and reliable legal system, as well as having a highly-skilled workforce that speaks fluent English.